 The San Antonio Economic Development Foundation (SAEDF) is a private, nonprofit organization that assists business and industry in locating and expanding into the San Antonio area.
-SAEDF is supported by its partners (City of San Antonio, Bexar County, CPS Energy, SAWS) and 150+ Board Members.
+SAEDF is supported by its partners (City of San Antonio, Bexar County, CPS Energy, SAWS) and more than 165 Board Members.
 SAEDF is governed by an Executive Committee, represented by the business and corporate leadership of San Antonio.
-Since 1975, SAEDF has assisted over 400 companies with their location and/or expansion plans, creating more than 100,000 jobs for San Antonians.
-Specifically in the last six years, SAEDF has located 100 companies and brought over 23,000 jobs, creating a total economic impact of more than $8.7 billion.
+Since 1975, SAEDF has assisted over 450 companies with their location and/or expansion plans, creating more than 110,000 jobs for San Antonians.
+Specifically in the last five years, SAEDF has assisted 114 companies resulting in 25,200 new jobs and creating a total economic impact of more than $5.5 billion.

 SAEDF is leading the Economic Competitiveness cause area of SA2020, the city’s community vision to improve San Antonio by the year 2020.
 A strong economic base and a skilled workforce create the resources required for San Antonio to achieve its potential as a world-class city.
 SAEDF focuses on San Antonio’s economic competitiveness and works alongside lead partners in other vision areas such as downtown development and education to catalyze change through collective impact.